llvm/llvm-project/llvm/docs/Atomics.rst

 systems were common, yet it doesn't support any sort of compare-and-swap operation.

+Some targets (like RISCV) support a ``+forced-atomics`` target feature, which enables the use of lock-free atomics even if LLVM is not aware of any specific OS support for them.
+In this case, the user is responsible for ensuring that necessary ``__sync_*`` implementations are available.
+Code using ``+forced-atomics`` is ABI-incompatible with code not using the feature, if atomic variables cross the ABI boundary.

 In either of these cases, the Target in LLVM can claim support for atomics of an appropriate size, and then implement some subset of the operations via libcalls to a ``__sync_*`` function.
 Such functions *must* not use locks in their